impostorsguides/impostorsguides.github.io/rbenv/part-2/2-h-content.md

 }
 ```

 This test covers [this 4-line block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-commands#L18-L21), as well as [this 4-line block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-commands#L34-L37){:target="_blank" rel="noopener"}.
-It's the inverse of the "commands --sh" test, in that we expect commands whose files do *not* contain the “sh-” prefix in their name to be printed to STDOUT, and we explicitly expect commands which *do* contain that prefix in their filenames to be excluded from the output.
+It's the inverse of the "commands --sh" test, in that we expect commands whose files do *not* contain the "sh-" prefix in their name to be printed to STDOUT, and we explicitly expect commands which *do* contain that prefix in their filenames to be excluded from the output.

 With the tests for this command out of the way, let's move on to the code for the command itself.